dgrinton/fragmentify-js/README.md

 The details:
 ------------

-Fragmenty works by adding attributes to regular HTML elements.
+Fragmenty's syntax consists of attributes added to regular HTML elements.
 The "require" attribute can be used anywhere.
 The "base" attribute can only be used on a html node.
 The rest of the attributes (we'll call them actions) must be used on children of a html node with the "base" attribute.
 These last attributes should all contain xpath selectors which specify which nodes in the base document to modify.
 An action can match multiple elements, and a subsequent action can modify something produced by a prior action.

 ###require: